yifan123/selfie-Cartoonization-GAN/README.md

 | **Style**    | **Numers** |
 | ------------ | ---------- |
 | Hand-painted | 311        |

-If you need hand-painted to do research, welcome to email me or add an issue.
-I can not upload it to github because the hand-painted images are crawled from customer comments of Taobao stores.
-I didn't get their  authorization.

 The following are our results.